Hakea leucoptera: Taxonomy and naming

 Hakea leucoptera was treated as part of the Sericea group, a predominantly eastern states group characterised by their simple terete leaves, few-flowered inflorescences, hairy pedicels and solitary, prominently woody fruits, these often markedly verrucose or pusticulate and usually with horns.

 Other members of the group are H. actites, H. constablei, H. decurrens, H. gibbosa, H. kippistiana, H. lissosperma, H. macraeana, H. macrorrhyncha, H. ochroptera, H. sericea and H. tephrosperma, predominantly from the eastern states of Australia.

 Hakea leucoptera and H. tephrosperma are often confused.
 Initially they can often be distinguished by the mucro, curved in H. tephrosperma and usually porrect in H. leucoptera.
 H. tephrosperma also has a shorter floral rachis with rust-coloured hairs, and the pedicel and perianth are densely appressed-pubescent, while H. leucoptera has a longer floral rachis.
 Pubescent flowers in H. leucoptera seem to be confined to S.A. and N.T.

-Classification

-Hakeas are closely related to the genus Grevillea and Finschia, both members of the subfamily Grevilleoideae within the family Proteaceae.
-Many species have similar inflorescences, but hakeas can be distinguished by their woody seed pods.

-Hakeas belong to the family Proteaceae, which includes such well known plants as Banksias, Grevilleas and Waratahs.

-There are around 150 species of Hakeas and they are only found in Australia.
-They occur in most areas of Australia in a wide range of habitats.
-Many are found in arid areas but they also occur in forests and heath lands and swampy areas.

-Many Hakeas have narrow leaves with sharp points which lead to common names such as "needle bush" and "needle points" This is an adaption to avoid drying out as very little leaf area is exposed to the sun and moisture loss from the leaf surface is reduced.

-Most Hakeas are shrubs, some are low ground-hugging plants and others are small trees to about 10 metres.
-The flowers of most Hakeas resemble those of their close relative, Grevilleas with axillary clusters or racemes.

-One of the main distinguishing features between Hakeas and Grevilleas is that Hakeas have woody fruits.
-The fruits open into two valves to reveal two seeds with a membranous wing.
-The seeds fit into cavities in the woody case and many make very attractive designs when the seed is released.
-Many of the seed cases are decorative.
-Some are quite large.
-Many have unusual shapes or they are rough with "bubbly" warts or tubercules which add interest and texture to a garden.
-Some Hakeas have long racemes up to 20 centimetres long.

 Distribution

 It is found in every state of Australia except Tasmania and is commonly known as a dry country species particularly arid and semi arid regions.